beacon-biosignals/Ray.jl/README.md

 ## Installation

 Ultimately our aim is to make installing Ray.jl as simple as `Pkg.add("Ray")`.
 However, at the moment some manual steps are required to install the and use Ray.jl.
 Most users should use the pre-built binaries which are provided for Linux x86_64 and macOS arm64 (Apple Silicon).
-If you want to help develop the Ray.jl or attempt to build the package on for an unsupported operating system/architecture you should follow the "from source" instructions
+If you want to help develop Ray.jl or attempt to build the package for an unsupported operating system/architecture you should follow the ["from source"](#building-ray.jl) instructions.

 ### Pre-built